Drew-code/K-Nearest-Neighbors-Model/README.md

 Quick Start Guide to K-NearestNeighbors Model in Python

 ## Introduction
-K-nearest neightbors is a gouping algorithum that picks a point in the data set, then looks for pattens in the data points
+K-nearest neighbors is a gouping algorithum that picks a point in the data set, then looks for pattens in the data points
 closest to that one.
 It then uses those patterns to determine what makes those points similar.
 Creating this model is very
 similar to the other models in scikit-learn with a couple of extra steps.
 We will need to scale the features and then test
-for the best number of neighbors used.
+for the best number of neighbors to use.

 ## Prerequisites
 1. Python 3.7 or newer